BluesparkLabs/bsp_rotating_banner/README.md

 # bsp_rotating_banner

-bsp_rotating_banner is a D8 module that generates a simple Paragraph type and a view.
+bsp_rotating_banner is a D8 module that generates a simple Paragraph type, a view and the Rotating Banner field.
 We can add the Rotating Banner field to a content type and add the Node Rotating Banner block to a region.
 When we access the node page we can see the Rotating Banner with the content from the Paragraph.

 ___

 We can install this module using Composer.
-Before using composer we need to add the BluesparkLabs and woothemes/flexslider repositories to composer.json
+Before using composer we need to add the BluesparkLabs/bsp_rotating_banner and woothemes/flexslider repositories to composer.json

         {
             "type": "vcs",